volpja46/module-3-challenge-080717/README.md

 ## Considerations

 You are free to solve this in any way you choose.
 It is not required that you have ES6 classes or use Object Orientation.
-We would recommend beginning with a straightforward functional implementation and refactoring to objects as needed.
+We would recommend beginning with a straightforward functional implementation and refactoring to objects as needed. *Please write all of your code in one file, even if your normal process would be to create another file to add code in.
+This will make grading significantly easier.*

 jQuery is included in this project, you can choose to use jQuery or vanilla JS.